N Korea fires possible missile into sea amid stalled talks

 Seoul’s Defense Ministry said after that test that North Korea had exaggerated its capabilities and had tested a conventional ballistic missile the South was capable of intercepting.
 The ministry said it doubts that North Korea has acquired the technologies needed for a hypersonic weapon.

-Cheong Seong-Chang, an analyst at the Sejong Institute in South Korea, said the North’s leadership would have been “enraged” by South Korea’s assessment of last week’s launch and may have planned a series of tests in a push to make its threat credible.
+Analyst Cheong Seong-Chang at South Korea’s Sejong Institute said the North’s leadership would have been “enraged” by South Korea’s assessment of last week’s launch and may have planned a series of tests in a push to make its threat credible.

 Experts say North Korea is likely years away from acquiring a credible hypersonic system.